acshulyak/trace_gen/README.md

  * E: this instruction is a Return
  * C: this instruction is a cache invalidate instruction
  * P: this instruction is a TLB invalidate instruction

+With just the above information, one can simulate the flow of instructions through a processor while accurately simulating cache activity and latency.
+It provides all the information necessary for a Runahead Prefetch simulation.
+Namely control flow changes, and all memory requests, both instruction and data.

 Below is an example snippet of trace that would be generated with this tool:
 ```